inspetor/slate/source/index.html.md

 - <a href="#sale-creation">trackSaleCreation</a>
 - <a href="#sale-updates">trackSaleUpdate</a>

-All functions for tracking Sales activity require a [Sale](#sale-2) object as an argument and return `true` upon successful execution.
+All functions for tracking Sales activity require a [InspetorSale](#inspetorsale) object as an argument and return `true` upon successful execution.
 Otherwise, one of the following exceptions will be thrown:

 Exception | Description
 --------- | -----------